- Home

 Dubliners have always had a thing for pooches, but that love has grown in recent years along with a major rise in dog ownership.
 And when you love someone that much, you want to bring them with you - which is why so many restaurants, cafés and pubs have adopted a canine-friendly policy.
 Some have designated areas for your companions, others require them to be on a lead but many are happy for them to join you at your table and even cater for your pet with dog menus, treats, water bowls and dog accessories.

-Orla Neligan explores the best of the city’s pooch-positive places to eat and drink.
+Here are some of the city’s best pooch-positive places to eat and drink.

 Dog-friendly restaurants